gracielaalfaro/asd-blood-rnaseq-ml/README.md

 generated to match the dimensions and structure of the real RNA-seq project.
 This data contains no biological information and is safe for public use.

-To reproduce the study with real transcriptomic data, please follow the provided download instructions for the public GEO dataset referenced in the original paper.

 ## 🔬 Results (Example Synthetic Data)